Wildflowers has an experiential approach to education that respects each child’s development.

 The spaces and resources we use are full of possibility, which stimulate children’s initiative and creativity.

 We aspire for each child to develop sensitivity to other people and their environment whilst with us, and move on as independent and resilient children who are confident to meet and persevere with challenges.

 Wildflowers is located near Bramdean and West Meon, between Winchester and Petersfield.

 The group consists of up to 16 children aged three to six years, 4 aged two, and three adults.

 We meet at 9.15 am.
-Children aged two years stay until 12.30 pm and the older ones until 2.45 or 3 pm.
+Younger children stay until 12.30 pm and older ones until 2.45 or 3 pm.